haiku/website/content/get-haiku/r1beta4/_index.md

 </pre>

 <p>
-	If you are in Haiku, macOS or Linux, you can use the <code>sha256sum</code>
+	If you are in Haiku or Linux, you can use the <code>sha256sum</code>
 	command from the Terminal to generate a checksum for your downloaded file and verify against those above.
+If you are in macOS, you can use the <code>shasum -a 256</code> command.
 If you are in Windows, you can use the shell command <code>certutil -hashfile</code> on the ISO file.
 </p>